Friday, July 11, 2025

 Stories highlight the gaps between myths and reality.
 Here are some truths:

 • Weight loss myths like “no carbs allowed” didn’t work for many.
-A study in the New England Journal of Medicine found that lasting results come from balanced diets, not extreme cuts.
+A New England Journal of Medicine study found that lasting results come from balanced diets, not extreme cuts.

-• Personalized approaches, like mindful eating with stress management, did better than strict calorie limits in a 2023 CDC study.
+• In a 2023 CDC study, personalized approaches, like mindful eating with stress management, performed better than strict calorie limits.

 These examples show that strict rules fail where tailored strategies succeed.
 Your journey to success begins with understanding your body’s unique needs.